 Hugo RIBADEAU DUMAS

-Hugo Ribadeau Dumas is a PhD candidate in Urban Geography at EHESS (École des Hautes Études en Sciences Sociales — School for Advanced Studies in the Social Sciences).
+Hugo Ribadeau Dumas is a PhD candidate in Urban Geography at EHESS – the School for Advanced Studies in the Social Sciences (Paris).
 His research is funded by CNRS (Centre National de la Recherche Scientifique— the French National Center for Scientific Research).

-Hugo has been working and researching for almost a decade in South Asia, across India, Bangladesh and Afghanistan.
-He has been involved with an eclectic set of organisations, including a local non-for-profit organisation (PRIA, the Society for Participatory Research in India), an international not-for-profit foundation (the Aga Khan Development Network), a financial institution (AFD – the French Development Agency), a research services provider (Altai Consulting) and a corporate consultancy firm (KPMG).
+Hugo has been practising and researching urban development for more than a decade across India, Bangladesh and Afghanistan.
+He has been involved with an eclectic set of organisations, including the Aga Khan Development Network, the French Development Agency (AFD), Altai Consulting and KPMG.

 Ribadeau Dumas, Hugo.
 (2023).
 “Tāqat, Shakti or Empowerment(s)?
 Describing the Experience of Power: A Decade of Observations in One Informal Settlement of Patna, India” Journal for South Asian Development, April 20.

 Ribadeau Dumas Hugo.
 (2023).
 “Strees in the streets.
 Gendered engagement with the urban space in Hindi films: a quantitative study”, GeoJournal, January 28.

 Ribadeau Dumas, Hugo.
 (2021), Basic Urban Services in India: a Paradoxical Bricolage (Review of the book Quand L’Inde s’urbanise: Services essentiels et paradoxes d’un urbanisme bricolé, by Marie-Hélène Zérah).
 Books and Ideas, https://booksandideas.net/Basic-Urban-Services-in-India-a-Paradoxical-Bricolage.html